kpunith8/Links-and-Tutorials/JavaScript/JavaScript-Tutorials.md

 	this.voice = voice || 'grunt';
 }

-// Making all the animals make sound Animal.prototype.speak = function() {
+// Making all the animals to make sound Animal.prototype.speak = function() {
 	display(this.voice);
 }